GaneshPelluru/Begineers/02-modules/08-GITPOD.md

 In Gitpod each workspace runs in a secure sandbox, workspaces cannont communicate with one another![gitpod-workspace-without-tailscale](https://github.com/GaneshPelluru/Begineers/assets/128490912/3cc5ffde-988d-405f-93b3-d9024e3bec16)

                       Gitpod workspaces are secure and isolated

+Gitpod workspaces are secure and isolated
 As long as only the browser interacts with the API, this will work with Gitpod without any changes.
 If you develop single-page applications and static sites where every network request is a client-side fetch, you don’t need Tailscale.

 But if your application has a server-side that needs to fetch data from another workspace, it becomes a networking problem.
 The application server requires a secure network tunnel between them to send a request outside of its workspace and into the API workspace.

 This is what Tailscale is made for ✨![gitpod-workspaces-with-tailscale](https://github.com/GaneshPelluru/Begineers/assets/128490912/2e339af7-3a5b-4d50-b383-0c4ad7759db8)

+                    Establish secure tunnel using Tailscale

 Connect multiple workspaces on Gitpod using Tailscale